kri-pa08/Animated-Coffee-Shop-Website/README.md

-animateoffee shop website with HTML CSS and JavaScript
+animated fee shop website with HTML CSS and JavaScript